kjhealy/kieranhealy.hugo/content/blog/moral-economy/moral-economy.markdown

 [^comte]: See Comte's *A General View of Positivism* (1865) for plenty more in this vein.

 These ideas may sound a little nutty.
-But in some ways Comte had the right idea---he just backed the wrong social-scientific horse, and the picked the wrong city.
+But in some ways Comte had the right idea---he just backed the wrong social-scientific horse, and picked the wrong city.
 His and his predecessors' ideas about social progress, scientific knowledge, and practical administration were hugely influential right across the political spectrum.
 They promised